 Why is HSBC interested in diversity and inclusion?

 There are few businesses with a workforce as diverse as ours.
-We employ about a quarter of a million people who speak a total of more than 100 languages and work across a global network covering five continents.
+We employ 229,000 people who speak a total of more than 100 languages and work across a global network covering five continents.

 What do you want to achieve?